javan-z/socator/README.md

-### SocaTor = CADDY + SOCAT + TOR
+### SocaTor = SOCAT + TOR
 Based on https://github.com/Arno0x/Docker-Socator
 https://github.com/beacloudgenius/socator

-It uses caddy as a front end for tls and https then forwards to socat to listen on a given TCP port 5000 and to redirect incoming traffic to a tor hidden service specified through environment variables.
+Use socat to listen on a given TCP port 5000 and to redirect incoming traffic to a tor hidden service specified through environment variables.
 Itacts as a relay between the standard web and a hidden service on the tor network.
 You can optionally restrict the IP addresses that are allowed to connect to this service by specifying an `ALLOWED_RANGE` environment variable and using CIDR notation.

 ### Usage